 First, to say that STAAR tests in Texas are high stakes is an understatement.
 These results are used to “grade” districts and those grades are used to justify state takeovers and other punitive measures.
 That should give the state pause; the consequences of poor scores can be extreme and any implementation of those consequences had better be for rock-solid reasons that can stand up to rigorous evaluation.
 I’m not sure AI scoring is reliable enough for that.
 And because the results of the STAAR are just that critical, districts are essentially held hostage to whatever mode of assessment the test utilizes, responsible for making sure kids do well on the test even at the expense of other learning.

 Second, there’s evidence that districts are already doing something concerning: they’re using AI tools provided by the state to score assessments so they can figure out how to have kids better respond to open-ended questions.
 I’ve spent a lot of my professional career looking at test-prep materials and they are almost always uniformly bad — not engaging, not cognitively demanding, and not likely to result in retention.
 Their worst fault, however, is that test prep makes the floor the ceiling.
-Test only — and can only — evaluate a tiny portion of all the learning students engage in at school.
+Tests only — and can only — evaluate a tiny portion of all the learning students engage in at school.
 Using AI scorers doesn’t change that.
 And allowing AI scorers into the classroom means that responses the AI says are good become the only kinds of responses kids learn how to construct.
 That is a very risky move away from higher-order thinking, flexibility, and creativity and a move toward constraining opportunities to write in personally relevant ways with unique voices and expression and to make novel points with the evidence at hand.
 I am trying to think of ways this kind of prep might benefit kids and their writing and, other than as a means to do better on the STAAR, I am coming up empty.

 There is a better way.

 When districts have locally prioritized, specific curriculum objectives paired with clear tasks to measure mastery of those objectives, teachers can plan their instruction more effectively and know with more certainly whether students are succeeding.
-Standards are oven broad and sprawling documents that must be navigated by feel; objectives and mastery tasks are focused, specific and measurable.
+Standards are often broad and sprawling documents that must be navigated by feel; objectives and mastery tasks are focused, specific and measurable.
 Similarly, once those objectives are in place, districts can build curriculum guides that truly support teachers in their work and offer resources for scaffolding and reteaching, suggestions for grouping, strategies for approaching content, and more.
 If your district would like help developing curriculum guides that set both students and teacher up for success and promote higher-order thinking and authentic learning, please contact us!
 We would love to help.

 You can read the Texas Tribune’s excellent article about this here.